Together, we’ll address one of the main reasons

 Studies show that women who have a history of anxiety and depression are 5-12 times more likely to develop depression again in pregnancy.

-There is an overwhelming number of women experiencing post-partum depression.
+There is an overwhelming number of new mothers experiencing depression.
 This is not OK.

 Here’s to owning your emotional health in pregnancy and beyond!